ExpressiumOSS/Expressium.LivingDoc/README.md

 ```

 ### Merge Test Reports
-The ReqnRoll test execution may run across multiple pipelines.
+The ReqnRoll test execution may run across multiple pipelines
-To simplify analysis, it is desirable to produce a single consolidated test report.
+and it is desirable to produce a single consolidated test report.
-This can be achieved by merging individual test reports through a separate CLI tool.
+A merging of test reports can be achieved through a separate CLI program.
-During the merge process, only new and previously unknown features will be included.
+Only new and previously unknown features will be included during the merge process.

 ```c#
 if (args.Length == 4 && args[0] == "--merge")